Zuckerberg’s apologies have been a staple of Facebook scandals. Now the company offers defiance.

 Haugen, who revealed her identity in a nationally televised interview Sunday night, has brought a formal whistleblower complaint against the company with the Securities and Exchange Commission and will testify Tuesday on Capitol Hill.

-“They’ve moved away from talking about responsibility and an apologetic stance to one that is much more aggressive, defensive, and dismissive of the whistleblower’s claims,” said Brian Boland, a former vice president who resigned last year over concerns that the company’s products were accelerating polarization.
+“They’ve moved away from talking about responsibility and an apologetic stance to one that is much more aggressive, defensive and dismissive of the whistleblower’s claims,” said Brian Boland, a former vice president who resigned last year over concerns that the company’s products were accelerating polarization.

-The unapologetic defenses are part of a broader strategy to fight the company’s mounting woes, including potential antitrust legislation in the U.S., a sprawling antitrust case brought by the U.S. Federal Trade Commission, and impending laws in Europe that could significantly hurt the company’s business.
-On Monday, the company asked a federal judge to dismiss the FTC case while it contended with another crisis — a prolonged and still unexplained outage across all its apps, which include WhatsApp and Instagram.
+The unapologetic defenses are part of a broader strategy to fight Facebook’s mounting woes, including potential antitrust legislation in the United States, a sprawling antitrust case brought by the U.S. Federal Trade Commission, and impending laws in Europe that could significantly hurt the company’s business.
+On Monday, the company asked a federal judge to dismiss the FTC case while it contended with another crisis during a prolonged and still unexplained outage across all its apps, which include WhatsApp and Instagram.

 Fueling the approach, say the former employees, is a desire by Zuckerberg to distance himself from the social network’s problems as he focuses on virtual reality and his ambitions to make Facebook a major player in hardware production.

-The former company employees say senior executives also have grown weary of their own repeated public apologies and have come to believe the company needs to claim more credit for what it has done — much as a political campaign would.
+The former company employees say senior executives also have grown weary of their own repeated public apologies and have come to believe the company needs to claim more credit for what it has done, much as a political campaign would.
 Others said that the company was only responding in kind to stepped-up attacks from all sides, including leakers making incomplete assertions.

 Taking the lead has been Nick Clegg, a former British deputy prime minister who is Facebook’s vice president for communications and policy.
-In a memo to employees Friday, he suggested that there was something about the United States in particular the caused polarization, as opposed to Facebook use in general.
+In a memo to employees Friday, he suggested that there was something about the United States in particular that causes polarization, as opposed to Facebook use in general.

 “Mature democracies in which social media use is widespread hold elections all the time — for instance Germany’s election last week — without the disfiguring presence of violence,” Clegg wrote in the memo, which was first reported by the New York Times.

-The defiant tone of the memo — as well as its aggressive timing, coming hours ahead Haguen’s appearance on CBS’s “60 Minutes” — caught the attention of former employees and also some longtime critics.
+The defiant tone of the memo — as well as its aggressive timing, coming hours ahead Haguen’s appearance on CBS “60 Minutes” — caught the attention of former employees and also some longtime critics.

 “They’ve signaled that they’re going to apologize less,” said Rashad Robinson, president of civil rights group Color of Change, which in the past has organized advertiser boycotts against the company.
 “They know they aren’t accountable, and now they aren’t going to be apologizing, either.”